 Though Bubbies’ recipe is a closely guarded secret, “if we don’t get it onto the shelves, make sure the brand is recognized, desired, asked-for, bought by the consumer and then bought again after the consumer tried them the first time—everything else was all for naught,” relates John.

 The Grays knew they needed to find someone to be the face of the company.
 “We spent months looking all over for the perfect Bubbie, then one day I looked up on our living room mantel and there she was.
 Everyone we showed the photo to said, ‘That’s it!
 That’s her!’” says Kathy.

-Although naturally fermented dill pickles continue as the Bubbies flagship product, the line has expanded over the years to include bread and butter pickles, pickled green tomatoes, naturally fermented dill relish, naturally fermented sauerkraut, two kinds of horseradish, spicy pickles and sauerkraut, and pickled Herring.
+Although naturally fermented dill pickles continue as the Bubbies flagship product, the line has expanded over the years to include bread and butter pickles, naturally fermented dill relish, naturally fermented sauerkraut, two kinds of horseradish, spicy pickles and sauerkraut, and pickled Herring.
 All are made with the same deliberate Old World methods, using only natural ingredients and emphasizing a zesty taste.

 The company has grown from a small distribution base in Northern California to an international marketer with products on shelves from coast to coast and in Canada.
 Bubbies continues to be privately held.

 In The NewsBubbies Fine Foods has received some fantastic brand recognition from celebrities like Hayden Panettiere and Mila Kunis!